Direct Diffusion Score Preference Optimization via Stepwise Contrastive Policy-Pair Supervision: Related work

-\textbf{Self-Training} Recent advances have shown that generative models can be effectively aligned with human preferences through self-training, without relying on paired preference data or externally trained reward models~\citep{zhu2024self, lee2025aligning, yuan2024self, chen2024learning, majumder2024tango, deng2024enhancing, he2019revisiting, xie2020self, wei2020theoretical, zoph2020rethinking, sohn2020fixmatch, ghiasi2021multi, kang2023dialog}.
-Especially for diffusion models, these methods typically involve generating synthetic preference signals from the model’s own outputs—contrasting higher-quality generations with intentionally degraded ones~\citep{majumder2024tango} or leveraging iterative refinements across model checkpoints~\citep{yuan2024self}.
-By treating the model’s stronger outputs as preferred examples and weaker ones as negatives, they enable preference-aware fine-tuning through supervised objectives such as Direct Preference Optimization~\citep{majumder2024tango, yuan2024self}.
-In some cases, contrastive learning~\citep{lee2025aligning} or prompt relabeling~\citep{chen2024learning} further reinforces semantic consistency and corrects misalignments.
-Our work follows this direction by using prompting techniques to automatically construct both positive and negative samples—not only final image pairs but also intermediate denoising score pairs—enabling the generalized DDSPO framework to operate without any human-labeled preference data.
+\textbf{Self-Training} Recent advances have shown that generative models can be effectively aligned with human preferences through self-training, without relying on paired preference data or externally trained reward models~\cite{zhu2024self, lee2025aligning, yuan2024self, chen2024learning, majumder2024tango, deng2024enhancing, he2019revisiting, xie2020self, wei2020theoretical, zoph2020rethinking, sohn2020fixmatch, ghiasi2021multi, kang2023dialog}.
+Especially for diffusion models, these methods typically involve generating synthetic preference signals from the model’s own outputs—contrasting higher-quality generations with intentionally degraded ones~\cite{majumder2024tango} or leveraging iterative refinements across model checkpoints~\cite{yuan2024self}.
+By treating the model’s stronger outputs as preferred examples and weaker ones as negatives, they enable preference-aware fine-tuning through supervised objectives such as Direct Preference Optimization~\cite{majumder2024tango, yuan2024self}.
+In some cases, contrastive learning~\cite{lee2025aligning} or prompt relabeling~\cite{chen2024learning} further reinforces semantic consistency and corrects misalignments.
+DDSPO follows this direction but departs in how the synthetic contrast is used: rather than using degraded counterparts only to form terminal sample pairs, DDSPO instantiates the contrastive policy pair itself from the preferred/degraded conditions and derives per-timestep score targets from backward denoising transitions, enabling stepwise supervision that is aligned with the reverse denoising process.